 Tree Ordinance Update

-The City is working to update its Tree Ordinance to complement current policy documents, strengthen requirements and procedures for when protected tree removals are proposed, and comply with new state legislation.
+On June 6, 2022, the City Council voted to update the Tree Protection Ordinance to complement current policy documents and strengthen requirements and procedures for when protected tree removals are proposed.
 The first tree protection ordinance was added to the Palo Alto Municipal Code in 1951 and its last substantive update was in 2001.
-Since then, the City implemented new policy documents such as the 2015 Urban Forest Master Plan (UFMP), which contains goals and policies to sustain and enhance Palo Alto’s Urban Forest.
+Since then, the City has implemented new policy documents such as the 2015 Urban Forest Master Plan (UFMP), which contains goals and policies to sustain and enhance Palo Alto’s Urban Forest.
 Many of these policies and goals are also tied to sustainability efforts contained in the 2030 Comprehensive Plan and the Sustainability and Climate Action Plan (S/CAP).

-The current Tree Ordinance update under consideration generally includes proposed changes that would protect more native California species, promote drought resistant and tolerant species, and protect most other tree species over a certain size.
-Check back on this web page for updates, community meetings, and other ways to provide input.
+The updated Tree Ordinance generally includes changes that protect more native California species, promote drought resistant and tolerant species, and protect most other tree species over a certain size.

 June 6 Council Meeting Consideration of Tree Ordinance Updates

 After outreach and community engagement about the new Tree Ordinance in advance of the June 6 meeting, the City Council voted to adopt the Updated Tree Ordinance at their June 6 meeting.
 Included in the updated ordinance:

 - Expanding the definition of protected trees to incorporate four additional protected native tree species, and all trees (except high water users) with a diameter at breast height of 15 inches or greater